 - Composite deck - use a cleaner specifically formulated for composite material.
 Attack grease and oil stains with a commercial degreaser and detergents.

 - Vinyl (cellular PVC) deck - use warm water and a mild soap to remove mold, mildew, and dirt.

 Consider using a pressure washer to remove any dirt and debris from the wood, particularly if you plan on staining or sealing it.
 However, keep the pressure wand moving, follow the grain and go with the boards, so as not to damage or gouge the wood.
 If any bare wood is exposed due to wear, you’ll need to recoat.
 Stain and seal your deck with a product that has UV protection, repels water, and has a mildew inhibitor.

 Landscaping should be at least 12 inches away from your deck to prevent rot and moss growth.
 Trim nearby bushes and plants as required and sweep away any debris that’s accumulated on a weekly basis, including leaves and pine needles.
 Keeping your deck clean will also help - clean up any barbecue grease spills immediately.
 You should also rearrange or reorganize your deck furniture regularly - this will prevent the wood from discolouring in particular areas.

 At season’s end, remove any furniture, planters, or barbecues from your deck and put them into storage.
 Check between deck boards for any fallen leaves, which can reduce water drainage, and remove them.
 Remove heavy snow build-up over winter and avoid chemicals and salt to remove ice, they may damage the deck’s surface or reduce the effectiveness of seals.

-Our best advice is to make deck maintenance part of your weekly cleaning and landscaping routine, and remember, call Allweather Wood at 780-451-6775 or toll free at 1-800-668-5796 today for the building materials and hardware supplies you’ll need to finish your project properly.
+Our best advice is to make deck maintenance part of your weekly cleaning and landscaping routine, and remember, call Cedar Village at 780-451-6775 or toll free at 1-800-668-5796 today for the building materials and hardware supplies you’ll need to finish your project properly.